Heat Health Emergency In Philadelphia Has Residents Running For Cover From Sun: 'This Heat Is Like, Dangerous'

 PHILADELPHIA (CBS) — Several days of very hot weather has led the Philadelphia Department of Public Health to declare a heat health emergency.
 People who Eyewitness News spoke with say they consider this to be one of the hottest summers yet.

-From empty spraygrounds to slow days behind the counter, Monday’s heat health emergency has people running for cover from the sun.READ MORE: Sheriff's Deputies Dismantle Protest Encampment Outside Of University City Townhomes
+From empty spraygrounds to slow days behind the counter, the city’s heat health emergency has people running for cover from the sun.READ MORE: Doug Mastriano, Republican Candidate For Pennsylvania Governor, To Appear Before Jan.
+6 Committee

 “When it gets really hot like this, especially during the day, people are not out as much only because it’s so hot,” one man said.